- First Name

 - I received my BA in history and political science from Texas A&M Kingsville in 2010, my MA in history from Texas Christian University in 2012, and my PhD from TCU in 2017.
 I’m a history instructor at Andover Academy, teaching Latin American, United States, World, and Borderlands history.
 My current research concerns Latin American dictatorship during the Cold War, particularly the Panamanian military regime’s cultural policy to nationalize the Panama Canal during the height of US-USSR conflict.
 My work prioritizes an interdisciplinary approach that relies on cultural theory and archival studies to highlight my previous experience working in special collections.
 Lately, I’ve been teaching history at Phillips Academy and developing a holistic approach to working with students at the boarding school, shaping their experience in and outside the classroom.
 I’ve had the opportunity to design curriculum and courses specific to my expertise and skill set.

-I’m a native of the Rio Valley Grande and identify as Mexican American, a Texan living in New England.
+I’m a native of the Rio Valley Grande of Texas and identify as Mexican American, a Texan living in New England.
 I enjoy rock climbing, graphic novels, traveling, and am a big fan of all things horror.

 - Recent Publications